 - Shipping costs: Charge shipping costs that correspond to the actual resource expenditure.
 A minimum order value (caution: legal requirements) or free shipping only from a higher order total are further mechanisms to ensure that your customers make their purchases from you as collectively as possible.

 - Packaging materials: Don't just look for green raw materials and supply chains in the products themselves.
 A giant cardboard box with a ton of plastic filler for a manageable product?
 That's what the big stores can use to annoy their customers.
 Please don't you too.

 - Sensible handling of returns: Even politicians are now trying to prevent wasteful returns.
 Find a sensible use for returns, sell them as B-goods in the shop or donate them to a good cause.
 Clarify in advance what is legally possible.

 - Supply chains: Select your suppliers, vendors, labels, partners, and brands based on how they treat ecology.
 You can also advertise this, for example by reporting on the shop in your blog or magazine.
 Open communication looks good on your online shop.

 Creative approaches are also popular.
 For example, you could reward regular customers with a bonus system for placing small orders less frequently and instead bundling the items together for larger orders.
 Or you allow the shopping cart to be updated a day after the order is placed or right up until it's ready to ship.
 The reality is that customers do often forget an item or two when placing an order.

 No greenwashing please

-The green aspect of your shop is particularly credible when you also act responsibly behind the scenes.
-Just like we do at RAIDBOXES.
-In addition to our Green Hosting with carbon offsetting, we're gradually implementing a corporate philosophy that focuses on sustainability in all areas.
-This philosophy include the following points:
+Your green shop is particularly credible if you also act mindfully behind the scenes.
+Just like we do at Raidboxes.
+In addition to compensating for our GreenHosting, we are gradually implementing a corporate philosophy that focuses on sustainability in all areas.
+This includes the following points, among others: